datawire/ambassador-docs/docs/emissary/2.0/topics/install/migrate-to-version-2.md

 Configuration for the `PROXY` protocol is part of the `Listener` resource in $productName$ 2.0, so the `use_proxy_protocol` element of the Ambassador `Module` is no longer supported.

-`xff_num_trusted_hops` has been removed from the `Module`, and it's functionality has been moved to the `l7Depth` setting in the `Listener` resource.
+`xff_num_trusted_hops` has been removed from the `Module`, and its functionality has been moved to the `l7Depth` setting in the `Listener` resource.

 It is no longer possible to configure TLS using the `tls` element of the `module`.
-It's functionality is fully covered by the `TLSContext` resource.
+Its functionality is fully covered by the `TLSContext` resource.

 ## 2. Additional Notes